Graphs and variants

 A graph in Apollo Studio represents a connected data graph in your organization.
 Each graph has one or more variants, which correspond to the different environments where the graph runs (such as staging and production).
 Each variant has its own GraphQL schema, which means schemas can differ between environments.

-To create a graph in Studio, first select the Studio organization that the graph will belong to.
-Then click New Graph in the upper right and proceed through the creation flow.
+To create a graph in Apollo Studio, first select the Studio organization that the graph will belong to.
+Then click New Graph in the upper right and proceed through the creation flow:

-After selecting an organization in Studio, click on a particular graph to view its data and settings.
+After selecting an organization in Studio, click on a particular graph to view its schema, data, and settings.
 All of a Studio organization's members can access the data and settings for every graph that belongs to that organization.

-To distinguish between graph activity in different environments (such as staging and production), you can define variants for a graph.
+To distinguish between instances of the same graph running in different environments (such as staging and production), you can define variants for a deployed graph.
 Each variant has its own schema, along with its own change history, metrics, and operation registry.

 You can transfer a graph to a different Studio organization you belong to by visiting the graph's Settings page and changing the graph owner.